Am I Covered

 I have a public health plan such as Medicaid,

-access to autism treatments started in March 2021.
-However, due to a very narrow approved practitioner type that can provide ABA treatment, families are finding it very challenging finding providers.
-See our Public Policy or Medicaid ABA Benefit page to learn more about this challenge and what you can do to help advocate.
-If you have a Child or Adult Waiver, you have access to Behavior Interventions (behavior consulting without direct treatment) through the 56U Program.
+access to autism treatments, such as ABA, started in March 2021.
+However, due to a very narrow approved practitioner type families are finding it very challenging to find providers.
+See our Medicaid Access page to help give you guidance on the challenges and any advocacy alerts.
+If you have a Child or Adult Waiver, you have access to Behavior Interventions under the 56U Program which provides behavior consulting without direct treatment staff.

 My child is between the ages of 0 and 2 years old